asanchez75/webfm/README.txt

   via the WebFM browser.
 The user who uploads a file is the the owner of that file.

+Admins and File owners can set the following file level permissions:
+  - Public download: Allows the file to be downloaded anonymously even if .htaccess exists.

+  - Role View/Download: Allows users of the same role to view/download the file.

+  - Role Attach: Allows users of the same role to attach the file to nodes.

+  - Role Full Access: Allows users of the same role to delete/rename/move the file.
+File permission edits are not allowed by role.

 Enable attachments in admin/settings/content-types/*type* for each content type that will accept attachments (default is disabled).